hynek/hatch-fancy-pypi-readme/README.md

 Finally, you also **must** supply an *array* of `fragments`.
 A fragment is a piece of text that is appended to your readme in the order that it’s specified.

-We recommend *TOML*'s [syntactic sugar for arrays of wrapping the array name in double brackets](https://toml.io/en/v1.0.0#array-of-tables) and will use it throughout this documentation.
+We recommend *TOML*’s [syntactic sugar for arrays of wrapping the array name in double brackets](https://toml.io/en/v1.0.0#array-of-tables) and will use it throughout this documentation.

 #### Text